latticexyz/chain-stress-tests/README.md

 `yarn start:k8s <NAME>`

 This will spin up a job in the cluster and run the same stress-test with the parameters specified in `infra/.env`.
+You need to have `kubectl` set up (see [run.sh](/infra/cmd/run.sh)).

 ## Run other stress-tests